 We also considered ILC with the polarization scheme.
-Both in standard model and anomalous couplings, the $W$ boson only has coupling to left handed leptons.
+Both in standard model and anomalous couplings, the $W$ boson only couples to left-handed leptons.
 If the initial electrons are right handed polarized, they only couple to neutral gauge boson $Z$ and $\gamma$.
 So the process $e^+_L e^-_R\rightarrow W^+W^-$ only has $Z/\gamma$ S channel Feynman diagrams.
 Therefore the ILC with polarization scheme will be very useful to detect the anomalous coupling between lepton and $Z$ boson.
-The standard model's right handed polarized cross section is $107$fb with $\sqrt{s_{ee}}=500$ GeV and $22.2$fb with $\sqrt{s_{ee}}=1$ TeV.
+The standard model's right-handed polarized cross section is $107$ fb with $\sqrt{s_{ee}}=500$ GeV and $22.2$ fb with $\sqrt{s_{ee}}=1$ TeV.
 The cross section is still large enough to analysis $\pm5\%$ relative deviation with a certain integrated luminosity.

-It is different from unpolarized ILC scheme, the process with right handed polarized electrons is very sensitive to the coefficient $f_{27}$ which only appears in the anomalous coupling between lepton and $Z$ boson and not sensitive on unpolarized $e^+ e^-\rightarrow W^+W^-$ process.
-In polarized S channel process, the anomalous coupling $f_{27}$ can interfere with standard coupling, and the relative deviations on cross section are shown in Fig.\ref{fig_pol}.
+It is different from the unpolarized ILC scheme, the process with right-handed polarized electrons is very sensitive to the coefficient $f_{27}$ which only appears in the anomalous coupling between lepton and $Z$ boson and is not sensitive in the unpolarized $e^+ e^-\rightarrow W^+W^-$ process.
+In the polarized S channel process, the anomalous coupling $f_{27}$ can interfere with the standard model coupling, and the relative deviations of the cross section are shown in Fig.\ref{fig_pol}.

-If we also suppose the same experimental relative uncertainty of cross section on polarized ILC as $\pm 5\%$, the polarized $\sqrt{s_{ee}}=500$ GeV ILC can provide a better detection sensitivity on the anomalous coupling constants $f_{27}$ :
+If we also suppose the same experimental relative uncertainty of the cross section at the polarized ILC as $\pm 5\%$, the polarized $\sqrt{s_{ee}}=500$ GeV ILC can provide a better detection sensitivity of the anomalous coupling constants $f_{27}$ :

 And for $\sqrt{s_{ee}}=1$ TeV polarized ILC, the detection sensitivity is: